 Attendance

 All members shall sign an attendance log and, as a courtesy to the public and other citizens, shall have a name plaque displayed.
-Any member missing three consecutive meetings without prior notification to the Co-Chair, or missing more than 25% of meetings within a twelve-month period, shall be considered to dismissal.
+Any member missing three consecutive meetings without prior notification to the Co-Chair, or missing more than 25% of meetings within a twelve-month period, shall be considered for dismissal.

 Term of Service